manticoresoftware/manticoresearch/manual/Deleting_an_index.md

 <!-- example drop-if-exists -->

-When deleting an index via SQL, adding `IF EXISTS` can be used to delete the index only if it exists.
-If you try to delete a non-existing index with the `IF EXISTS` option, nothing happens.
+When deleting a table via SQL, adding `IF EXISTS` can be used to delete the table only if it exists.
+If you try to delete a non-existing table with the `IF EXISTS` option, nothing happens.

-When deleting an index via PHP, you can add an optional `silent` parameter which works the same as `IF EXISTS`.
+When deleting a table via PHP, you can add an optional `silent` parameter which works the same as `IF EXISTS`.

 <!-- intro -->
 ##### SQL: